freenandes/topo-da-mente/content/note/ugg.md

 title: UGG
 tags:
 ---
-I got attracted to the idea they have to support a fair labor scheme but the reality is I cannot be sure, just hold to their claims…
+I got attracted to UGG’s idea of supporting a fair labor scheme, but the reality is I cannot be sure, just hold to their claims…

-## Scuff Deco slippersouter
+## Scuff Deco slippers

 Very comfortable and apparently durable slippers with the leather outer.
 Then they also use wool and sheepskin.
-My hope is to make these materials last a long, long time and hopefully get this repaired in a local cobbler.
+I hope to make these materials last a long time and get this easily repaired by a local cobbler if needed.
+So far, so good.